bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between `RDBMS` and `SQL`.
+[x] Explain the difference between `RDBMS` and `SQL`.
+  They aren't really the same thing at all.
+SQL is the query language used inside of a database system such as SQLite.
+It's like the difference between Javascript and repl.it.

-1. Why do tables need a `primary key`?
+[x] Why do tables need a `primary key`?
+  Primary keys are for identifying a specific entry in the table.
+The key changes every time another entry is generated.
+Therefore, when referencing the primary key, you will always be able to identify that entry (versus another entry with a shared attribute).

-1. What is the name given to a table column that references the primary key on another table.
+[x] What is the name given to a table column that references the primary key on another table.
+  Foreign key.

-1. What do we need in order to have a _many to many_ relationship between two tables.
+[x] What do we need in order to have a _many to many_ relationship between two tables.
+  A new table?

 ## Project Set Up

 Follow these steps for starting your project.

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [x] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.